Achronus/Udacity-DRL-Nanodegree-Projects/p1_navigation/README.md

     _(For full details)_ refer to the Udacity courses GitHub project [Getting Started section](https://github.com/udacity/deep-reinforcement-learning/blob/master/p1_navigation/README.md).

-### Training the Agent
+## How to Use

 The code to train and test the agent within the banana enviornment can be found within the `Navigation.pynb` Jupyter Notebook, where the code cells can be run in sequence.
+Both sections are labelled accordingly.

 To open the notebook use the command `jupyter-notebook`, within the _'project's environment'_ directory.
 Before running the code in the notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.